micka-coder/talmedia/tanakh/lamentations/tanakh-lamentations-chapter-5-rashi_en.md

 ### passuk 18

 ### passuk 19
-<b>Hachem, You.</b> We know that You will remain forever.
+<b>Adonoy, You.</b> We know that You will remain forever.
 And because that is so...

 ### passuk 20
 <b>Why [then O Eternal] do You forget us.</b> Have You not sworn to us Yourself that just as You exist, so does Your oath exist?